devshah2806/IS601-NJIT-Project_1---Website_Layout/README.md

 # Main_Website

 * Home
+* Newsletter
+* Gallery
+* History/Explorer it
   * The Invention of the Internet
   * Browser War
   * Internet Search
   * Dot Com Bubble
   * The Evolution of Internet
 * How Internet Works
   * Wires, Cables & WiFi
   * IP Addresses & DNS